-C9.
-Next, I would like to assure MPs Cedric Foo and Hri Kumar that our current vehicle tax structure already serves to encourage the use of more fuel efficient and environmentally-friendly cars.

-C10.
-For example, road taxes, which are levied according to engine capacities, already favour smaller cars which tend to consume less fuel than bigger cars.
+- C8.
+Next, I would like to assure MPs Cedric Foo and Hri Kumar that our current vehicle tax structure already serves to encourage the use of more fuel efficient and environmentally-friendly cars. - C9.
+For example, road taxes, which are levied according to engine capacities, already favour smaller cars which tend to consume less fuel than bigger cars. - C10.
+We also provide a Green Vehicle Rebate (GVR) to encourage the adoption of fuel-efficient vehicles.
+This rebate is calibrated so that a typical hybrid car, which is greener and more fuel efficient, does not attract higher upfront ownership taxes than the equivalent conventional car despite the higher Open Market Value (OMV).
+The objective of the GVR is to level the playing field for green vehicles in our system for upfront vehicles taxes, and leave motorists to weigh the additional cost of green cars against fuel savings in their buying decisions.

 C11.
-We also provide the Green Vehicle Rebate (GVR) to encourage the adoption of fuel-efficient vehicles.
-This rebate is calibrated so that a typical hybrid car, which is greener and more fuel efficient, does not attract higher upfront ownership taxes than the equivalent conventional car - despite the higher OMVs or Open Market Value.
-The objective of the GVR is to level the playing field for green vehicles in our system for upfront vehicles taxes, and leave motorists to weigh the additional cost of green cars against their fuel savings in their buying decisions.
-Clean diesel cars are not much cleaner than petrol cars; although more fuel-efficient, they emit more particulate matter (PM).
-Moreover, the OMVs are not materially different from petrol cars.

-C12.
 Currently, we impose a volumetric tax on petrol to discourage the excessive use of vehicles.
 Ideally, diesel should be taxed on the volume consumed as well.
 However, we have not introduced a volumetric tax rate on diesel used for vehicles, as diesel is also used for non-transportation purposes such as powering portable electricity generators.
 Instead, a special tax was introduced for private diesel cars as a proxy.
 This special tax also took into account the higher particulate matter (PM) emissions of diesel cars.

+C12.
+In Budget 2008, in recognition of improved emission standards of Euro-IV diesel cars, the special tax rate for Euro-IV diesel cars was revised from 4 times the road tax to \$1.25 per cc with effect from July 2008.
+This in effect ensured minimal differences in fuel consumption costs between Euro-IV diesel and petrol cars.
+For a typical 1,600cc Euro-IV diesel car, this change translates to a reduction in the annual special tax of about \$1,000.

 C13.
-In Budget 2008, in recognition of improved emission standards of Euro-IV diesel cars, the special tax rate for Euro-IV diesel cars was revised from 4 times the road tax to \$1.25 per cc with effect from July 2008.
-And this in effect ensured minimal differences in fuel consumption costs between Euro-IV diesel and petrol cars.
-For a typical 1,600cc Euro-IV diesel car, this change translates to a reduction in the annual special tax of about \$1,000,

-C14.
-In determining the special tax to be imposed on Euro-V diesel cars, the emphasis should be on the desired outcome or performance of the car concerned rather than the technology.
+In determining the special tax to be imposed on Euro-V diesel cars, the emphasis would be on the desired outcome or performance of the car concerned rather than the technology.
 Thus, the government will consider the fuel-efficiency and emissions standards for Euro-V diesel cars relative to both Euro-IV diesel and petrol cars.
-Furthermore, as MP Cedric Foo has rightly pointed out, the move should be towards a volumetric basis for charging rather than the existing fixed special diesel tax.
-As he has also noted, any such move would however require careful consideration of the transitional issues, which include not just taxis but also other public transport and commercial vehicles, and other off-road users.
+Furthermore, as MP Cedric Foo has rightly pointed out, the move should be made towards a volumetric basis for charging rather than the existing fixed special diesel tax.
+Any such move would however require careful consideration of the transitional issues, which include not just taxis but also other public transport and commercial vehicles, and other off-road users.